-The Company's Cab-O-Sil Division manufactures and sells fumed silica and dispersions thereof under various trademarks including Cab-O-Sil(R).
-Fumed silica is an ultra-fine, high-purity silica produced by a flame process for use as a reinforcing, thickening, thixotropic, suspending or anti-caking agent in a wide variety of products for the automotive and construction industries and consumer industries, including adhesives, cosmetics, inks, lubricants, paints and pharmaceuticals.
-The Company also manufactures and sells high-purity polishing compounds, made from fumed metal oxides and a variety of chemistries, used in the manufacture of wafers, chips and other electronic devices by the semiconductor industry.
-The headquarters of the Cab-O-Sil Division is located in Aurora, Illinois, and its North American manufacturing plant is located in Tuscola, Illinois (see Item 2 "Properties" at page 7 of this Report for a discussion on an additional manufacturing facility planned to be constructed in Midland, Michigan).
-A subsidiary of Cabot owns a manufacturing plant in Wales, and an affiliate of Cabot owns a manufacturing plant in Germany.
+The Company's Cab-0-Sil Division manufactures and sells fumed silica and dispersions thereof under various trademarks including Cabot[Registered Trademark], Cab-0-Sil[Registered Trademark], Cab-0-Sperse[Registered Trademark] and Cab-0-Guard[Trademark].
+Fumed silica is an ultra-fine, high-purity silica produced by a flame process for use as a reinforcing, thickening, thixotropic, suspending or anti-caking agent in a wide variety of products for the automotive industry, construction industry and consumer industries, including adhesives, cosmetics, inks, lubricants, paints and pharmaceuticals.
+The headquarters of the Cab-0-Sil Division is located in Aurora, Illinois, and its North American manufacturing plant is located in Tuscola, Illinois.
+A subsidiary of Cabot leases a manufacturing plant in Wales, and an affiliate of Cabot owns a manufacturing plant in Germany.
+A plant to manufacture fumed silica is under construction in India by a joint venture which is 50% owned by the Company and 50% owned by an Indian entity.
 Raw materials for the production of fumed silica are various chlorosilane feedstocks.
-The feedstocks are either purchased or toll converted for owners of the materials The Division has long-term procurement contracts in place which it believes will enable it to meet its raw material requirements.
+The feedstocks are either purchased or toll converted for owners of the materials.
+The Division has long-term procurement contracts in place which it believes will enable it to meet its raw material requirements.
 Sales of fumed silica products are made by Company employees and through distributors and sales representatives.
-There are five principal producers of fumed silica in the world (see "General" on pages 3 and 4 of this Report).
+There are five principal producers of fumed silica in the world (see "General" on pages 4 and 5 of this Report).
 The Company believes it is the leading producer and seller of this chemical in the United States and second worldwide.